usdot-jpo-ode/wzdx/README.md

 # Release Notes

-#### Release v3.1 (Aoril 2021)
+## Release v3.1 (April 2021)

-- Add “license” property to RoadEventFeedInfo and assign a Creative Commons – Public Domain License (CC0) to the feed
+Following the major v3.0 release, the changes for the v3.1 release were developed with the goal enhancing and cleaning up the spec without making major changes or breaking backwards compatibility.
+Thus, in v3.1 many enumerated type values or object properties were deprecated rather than removed.
+Most if not all of these deprecated values will be removed in the next major release.

+## Features
+* Add `local-access-only` restriction
-- Add “bbox” property to RoadEventFeature to allow specifying a GeoJSON Bounding Box for the WZDx Feed
+* Add `license` property to the `RoadEventFeedInfo` object

-- Deprecate “road_event_id” in the RoadEvent and add “id” property in the RoadEventFeature
-- Refactor Lane Type enumeration values by removing or deprecating values that reference a position on the road when the location can be determined by the lane's order, status, or lane_restrictions properties
-- Deprecate “total_num_lanes” property in the RoadEvent
+## Refactoring
+* Refactor `LaneType` enumerated type to deprecate values that can be determined from other properties of the Lane object, such as `order`, `status`, and `lane_restrictions`
-- Add “road_names” property to streamline how road names are communicated in the RoadEvent and deprecate “road_name” and “road_number”
+* Add `road_names` property to the `RoadEvent` object and deprecate `road_name` and `road_number`
-- Add “local-access-only” property to RoadRestriction
-- Added implementation examples for common work zone scenarios

-WZDx v3.1 is a stable release, backwards compatible with v3.0.
+* Deprecate the `total_num_lanes` property on the `RoadEvent` object as the `RoadEvent`'s `lanes` array can be used to determine the number of lanes

+## Fixes
+* Add optional `bbox` property to allow providing a [GeoJSON Bounding Box](https://tools.ietf.org/html/rfc7946#section-5) for the `WZDxFeed` and `RoadEventFeature` objects
+* Add an `id` property to the `RoadEventFeature` object for providing the a road event's identifier to better follow [GeoJSON ID recommendations](https://tools.ietf.org/html/rfc7946#section-3.2)

 # Getting Started